Ride Stronger, Faster, and Longer

 My goal is to provide cyclists with the knowledge, tools, and support necessary to enhance their performance and overall fitness.
 By offering customized online training programs, and practical home gym solutions, I want to help cyclists reach their full potential and also continue cycling at a high level for many years ahead.

-Below are the key benefits you can gain by investing in a customized strength training program from Fit Masters.
+Below are the key benefits you’ll gain by investing in a customized strength training program from Fit Masters.

 Ride Stronger - No matter how many miles you’re riding, if you’re not regularly strength training, you’re getting weaker.
 In fact muscles start to deteriorate by age 30.
 By age 40, it’s common to lose 8-10% of muscle mass every decade, which accelerates even faster after age 60.